supahero1/alloc/README.md

 1. Lack of loops, where every memory-related code path is `O(1)`.

-2. Lack per-allocation metadata, increasing cache friendliness and decreasing memory footprint.
+2. Lack of per-allocation metadata, increasing cache friendliness and decreasing memory footprint.

-3. All allocations are always aligned to the next or equal power of 2 of the size that is requested. [^2]
+3. All allocations are by default aligned to the next or equal power of 2 of the size that is requested. [^2]

 4. Thread-safe by default, with an option to disable it at compilation.